bolt/docs/source/contenttypes-and-records.md

         type: slug
         uses: [field1,field2]
 ```
+  - `templateselect`: Allows setting a template to use when rendering a specific record.
+    Will allow the record creator to specify any template in the root folder of the current
+    theme with a file name that does not begin with an underscore.
+If a specific template is
+    not chosen in the record editor, the record will be rendered with the default template for that contenttype.
   - `image`: Simple image upload/select field.
 Currently takes one optional
     attribute (attrib:) parameter 'title' — this will allow you to specify text
     that you can call in your templates to retreive either/or captions or alt